dopenclean/skincare_routine/README.md

 - If skin ever feels overwhelmed → drop one retinol night.
 - Expected glow timeline: noticeable at 4–6 weeks, full glass skin at 8–12 weeks, maintained forever.
 - Store products in cool, dark place (retinol especially).

-Copy this entire file to your GitHub — check it daily!
-You’ve got this ✨